gitkraken/vscode-gitlens/README.md

 # GitLens

 GitLens **supercharges** the built-in Visual Studio Code Git capabilities.
-It helps you to **visualize code authorship** at a glance via inline blame annotations and CodeLens, **seamlessly navigate and explore** the history of a file or branch, **gain valuable insights** via powerful comparision commands, and so much more.
+It helps you to **visualize code authorship** at a glance via inline Git blame annotations and code lens, **seamlessly navigate and explore** the history of a file or branch, **gain valuable insights** via powerful comparision commands, and so much more.

-GitLens provides an unobtrusive blame annotation at the end of the selected line, a status bar item showing the commit author and date of the selected line, CodeLens showing the most recent commit and # of authors of the file and/or code block, and many commands for exploring commits and histories, comparing and navigating revisions, stash access, repository status, and more.
-GitLens is also [highly customizable](#extension-settings) to meet your specific needs — find CodeLens intrusive or the selected line blame annotation distracting — no problem, it is easy to [turn them off or change how they behave](#extension-settings).
+GitLens provides an unobtrusive blame annotation at the end of the selected line, a status bar item showing the commit author and date of the selected line, code lens showing the most recent commit and # of authors of the file and/or code block, and many commands for exploring commits and histories, comparing and navigating revisions, stash access, repository status, and more.
+GitLens is also [highly customizable](#extension-settings) to meet your specific needs — find code lens intrusive or the selected line blame annotation distracting — no problem, it is easy to [turn them off or change how they behave](#extension-settings).

 ## Previews
-#### Featuring CodeLens, whole file inline blame annotations, and navigation and exploration via quick pick menus
+#### Featuring code lens, whole file inline blame annotations, and navigation and exploration via quick pick menus
 ![GitLens preview 1](https://raw.githubusercontent.com/eamodio/vscode-git-codelens/master/images/gitlens-preview1.gif)

 #### Featuring selected line blame annotation and hovers, status bar commit details, quick pick menus, compare with previous, and more